-A 10% change in the price of gold during the nine month period ended September 30, 2023, would have resulted in a change in the value of revenue recognized by approximately \$800,000 (December 31, 2022 - \$2,100,000).
+A 10% change in the price of gold during the year ended December 31, 2023, would have resulted in a change in the value of revenue recognized by approximately \$940,000 (December 31, 2022 - \$2,100,000).

 Credit Risk

 Credit risk arises from the non-performance by counter-parties of contractual financial obligations.
 The Company maintains substantially all of its cash with major financial institutions.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.
 Management believes that the credit risk concentration with respect to these financial instruments is remote.